The Graduate Certificate in Global Human Development

 - International Development Gateway course (GHDP 602 “Introduction to Development Practice,” spring semester) (3 credits) or Development Economics course (GHDP 603 “Introduction to the Economics of Development,” spring semester) (3 credits) or, if these GHD courses are not currently offered, an equivalent course subject to the approval of GHD administration.

-- Four elective courses, from an approved list or by petition (12 credits)
+- 12 credits of elective courses, from an approved list or by petition (1.5 or 3 credits)

 - A maximum of 6 of the total 15 certificate credits may be achieved by ‘double-counting’ courses that students take to satisfy their home program degree requirements.

 - A minimum grade of B+ in the gateway course.

 - An overall GPA of 3.0, and a cumulative GPA of 3.5 for Certificate courses.

 The GHD graduate certificate does not require an internship or a foreign language proficiency.
 However, students wishing to pursue one or both of these opportunities are encouraged to do so.